-- the consolidated statements of financial position as at December 31, 2021 and December 31, 2020 - the consolidated statements of earnings and comprehensive earnings for the years then ended - the consolidated statements of changes in equity for the years then ended - the consolidated statements of cash flows for the years then ended - and notes to the consolidated financial statements, including a summary of significant accounting policies

-(Hereinafter referred to as the "financial statements").
+- the consolidated statements of financial position as at December 31, 2022 and 2021 - the consolidated statements of earnings and comprehensive earnings for the years then ended - the consolidated statements of changes in equity for the years then ended - the consolidated statements of cash flows for the years then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Entity as at December 31, 2021 and December 31, 2020, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).